Abortion on the ballot: What’s happening in 10 key states

 Why We Wrote This

-When the Supreme Court overturned Roe v.
-Wade in 2022, it handed the issue of abortion rights to the states – and their voters.
-This election, more than any other moment to date, will tell us how states respond.
+The U.S. Supreme Court overturned Roe v.
+Wade two years ago, passing the issue of abortion rights to the states – and their voters.
+Next week’s election will show us how states respond.

 Proposed amendments in three blue states – New York, Colorado, and Maryland – would enshrine abortion rights in their constitutions.
 Red states, too – Nebraska, Montana, Florida, South Dakota, and Missouri – are voting on varying levels of abortion access.
 Amendments in Arizona and Nevada would establish abortion rights up to viability.

 State constitutions “don’t have the sanctity of the federal Constitution, for better or for worse,” says Justin Long, an associate professor at Wayne State University Law School in Detroit.
-That likely means, he adds, that in coming elections some states will see “a back and forth” over constitutional protections for abortion.
+That likely means, he adds, that in coming elections, some states will see “a back and forth” over constitutional protections for abortion.

 When the U.S. Supreme Court overturned Roe v.
 Wade in 2022, eliminating the nationwide right to abortion, it handed the issue to the states – and their voters.
 The Nov.
 5 election, more than any other moment to date, will tell us how states are responding.

 Ten states, accounting for one-fifth of the U.S. population, will vote on some kind of abortion amendment to their state constitution.
 Since the court reversed Roe in Dobbs v.
-Jackson Women’s Health Organization, the country has fractured into a patchwork of varying restrictions on access to the procedure.
-About half the country has measures on the books protecting broad access to abortion and about half the country now has strict limits or an outright ban.
+Jackson Women’s Health Organization, the United States has fractured into a patchwork of varying restrictions on access to the procedure.
+About half the country has measures on the books protecting broad access to abortion, and about half the country now has strict limits or an outright ban.

 This election will further clarify that landscape, and potentially be decisive in contests further up the ballot by driving turnout.
 Easier than amending the U.S. Constitution, this kind of state-by-state modulation illustrates the function that state constitutions are meant to play in American democracy, experts say.